How Does Lola.com Keep Your Information Secure?

 Section 3: Protect Stored Data

 Protection methods such as encryption, truncation, masking, and hashing are critical components of Lola.com’s sensitive data protection.
+This sensitive data includes credit cards, known traveler numbers (KTN), password Numbers and redress numbers.
 If an intruder circumvents other network security controls and gains access to encrypted data, without the proper cryptographic keys, the encrypted sensitive data is unreadable and unusable to that person.

 Section 3.1: Retention and Disposal Policies of Sensitive Data